rsdn/CodeJam/PerfTests/docs/SourceAnnotations.md

-# CodeJam.PerfTests Source Annotations
+# CodeJam.PerfTests Metric Annotations

 > **META-NOTE**
 >
-> Places to update are marked with *~…~*.
+> Places to update are marked with *--…--*.

 [TOC]

-## Source annotations
+## Competition metric annotations

-Source annotations provides a way to specify limits for the competition.
-Current implementation supports limits for relative-to-baseline timings only, *~memory limits coming soon~*.
+Metric annotations provides a way to store metric limits for the competition.
+Current implementation supports various metrics such as execution time, GC allocations, GC collection count and so on.
+Also, there is public API for adding your own metrics.

 ## Annotate sources using attributes